What To Do When Your MacBook Doesn't Shut Down

 ● Reset PRAM/NVRAM

-The Mac uses parameter RAM and Non-Volatile RAM for storage of various setting, which includes: Display resolution, time zone information, and startup disk preference.
+The Mac uses parameter RAM and non-volatile RAM to store various settings, including resolution, time zone information, and startup disk preference.
 Although generally, PRAM/NVRAM doesn't affect the shutting down of your Mac, it's with giving a shot for future prevention.
 Resetting of both PRAM and NVRAM is similar and consists of the following steps:-

 1. Firstly, power off your MacBook.

-2. Press and instantly release the power button(In some MacBook, the power button is the Touch ID button).
+2. Press and instantly release the power button(In some MacBooks, the power button is the Touch ID button).

-3. Immediately press and hold the following keys: Option, Command, P, and R.
+3. Immediately press and hold the keys: Option, Command, P, and R.

 4. Release the keys after approximately 20 seconds.
 Your MacBook will start up as usual.